openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 - **Model Optimizer** implements most of the optimization parameters to a model by default.
 Yet, you are free to configure mean/scale values, batch size, RGB vs BGR input channels, and other parameters to speed up preprocess of a model ([Embedding Preprocessing Computation](../MO_DG/prepare_model/Additional_Optimizations.md)).

-- **Post-training Optimization tool** [(POT)](../../tools/pot/docs/Introduction.md) is designed to optimize inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit quantization.
+- **[Post-training Optimization w/ POT](../../tools/pot/docs/Introduction.md)** is designed to optimize inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit quantization.

-- **Neural Network Compression Framework** [(NNCF)](./nncf_introduction.md) provides a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow.
+- **[Training-time Optimization w/ NNCF](./nncf/introduction.md)**, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
 It supports methods, like Quantization-aware Training and Filter Pruning.
 NNCF-optimized models can be inferred with OpenVINO using all the available workflows.

 ## Detailed workflow:
+To understand which development optimization tool you need, refer to the diagram:

 ![](../img/DEVELOPMENT_FLOW_V3_crunch.svg)

-The diagram below will help you understand which development optimization tool you need to use:
+Post-training methods are limited in terms of achievable accuracy-performance trade-off for optimizing models.
+In this case, training-time optimization with NNCF is an option.

+Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
+No changes to the inference code are required.

 ![](../img/WHAT_TO_USE.svg)